We're excited that you are interested in taking an introductory computer science course! Our

 If you have never programmed before, or if your programming experience is limited, you will probably

-which is designed for students with no previous experience whatsoever.
-If you took a high-school
+begin with ITSC 1212 which is designed for students with no previous experience whatsoever.
+If you took

-to be similar to a first college course, such as AP Computer Science A or IB Computer Science, you may
+a high-school programming course intended to be similar to a first college course, such as AP Computer

-If you have substantial previous experience you might even want to enroll in ITSC 2214 after attempting
+programming you might even want to enroll in ITSC 2214 after attempting and passing the CBE for ITSC

-help you make this decision by asking you questions about your background.
-These will include questions
+1213.
+This guided self-placement will help you make this decision by asking you questions about your

-courses and experience you have, how familiar you are with various topics and concepts, and how
+familiar you are with various topics and concepts, and how comfortable you are solving practice

 This self-placement is adaptive, meaning which questions you see and in which order will depend

-each student will have a slightly different experience, and if you go back and change your answers, you
+on your responses.
+So each student will have a slightly different experience, and if you go back and

-appear.
-This is to help make sure we get the information that will most help us recommend the best
+change your answers, you may see different questions appear.
+This is to help make sure we get the

-course for you.
-As you go through
+information that will most help us recommend the best course for you.
+As you go through the

-the self-placement, you may also encounter terms or concepts you haven't heard of before.
+self-placement, you may also encounter terms or concepts you haven't heard of before.
 Don't be

-a topic or concept, that just means you should probably be in the course that teaches it!
-We encourage
+intimidated-- if you haven't seen a topic or concept, that just means you should probably be in the

-as truthfully as possible based on your current experience.
+We encourage you to answer all questions as truthfully as possibly based on your current

 When you're ready, click the button below to begin.